filejet/filejet-wordpress-plugin/readme.txt

 3. FileJet Pro - ignore list settings

 == Changelog ==

+= 1.3.1 =
+* bugfix - ingore all src attributes with data URIs

 = 1.3 =
 * remove credentials when the plugin is uninstalled